 A perfect storm of epiphanies and confrontations and stoopidity blew in recently and delivered a good, old-fashioned gobsmacking.
 The epiphany, of course, came first and it came by way of google.
 You know how you start a search, but one thing leads to another until you realize you’ve wandered way far afield?
 Well, that’s what I did, I wandered right into a propeller.
 A propeller with my new name on it: Highly Sensitive.
 Ugh, sensitive, there’s a wussy label for you.

-I’ve whined about not being wired right for decades and guess what.
+For eons, I’ve whined about not being wired right and guess what.
 I was dead on, I’m nowhere close to wired correctly.
 I have a ‘sensory processing sensitivity’, which is a fancy way of saying I’m acutely, woefully thin-skinned.
 But the good news is, I’m not crazy and I’m not alone.
 This isn’t a disorder or a condition, it’s a personality trait shared by 20 percent of the population.
 We’re born this way.
 We are, God help us, Highly Sensitive Persons.

 To make matters worse, I, personally, lack any form of emotional intelligence.
 I’ve no defenses, no coping skills, no discernment, no nothing.
 I’m a sitting duck.
 What I do have, though, is humor.
 Funny is my greatest ally and staunchest protector.
 Yet, even that deserts me in times of duress.